lks-ai/ComfyUI-StableAudioSampler/README.md

 ## Installation
 1. Make sure you have your `HF_TOKEN` environment variable for hugging face because model loading doesn't work just yet directly from a saved file
 2. Go ahead and download model from here for when we fix that [Stable Audio Open on HuggingFace](https://huggingface.co/stabilityai/stable-audio-open-1.0/blob/main/model.safetensors)
+3. Make sure to run `pip install -r requirements.txt` inside the repo folder if you're not using Manager
-3. It should just run if you've got your environment variable set up
+4. It should just run if you've got your environment variable set up

 There will definitely be issues because this is so new and it was coded quickly so we couldn't test it out.